-4.4 Dredge Spoils Area
+G.4 Dredge Spoils Area

-The dredge spoils area is located along the northwestern shoreline of Onondaga Lake, northwest of the mouth of Ninemile Creek (see Figure 4-1).
+The dredge spoils area is located along the northwestern shoreline of Onondaga Lake, northwest of the mouth of Ninemile Creek (see Figure G-1).
 The area includes up to 19 basins constructed between 1966 and 1968 by Honeywell and Onondaga County in a joint project (USEPA, 1973) to contain dredged material from the mouth of Ninemile Creek and from the lake shoreline.
 Review of the base map for construction of the basins, newspaper articles from the time of the dredging operations, and aerial photographs of the area indicates that dredged material from the Ninemile Creek delta was placed in Basins 1 to 3 during three separate dredging operations (A. Labuz, pers. comm., 2000).
 The basins were created by filling in wetlands along the edge of the lake.

-Samples collected in 2000 during Phase 2A of the Onondaga Lake RI in Basins 1 to 4 indicated that CPOIs associated with the dredged sediments include mercury and PAHs down to approximately 10 ft (3 m) below grade.
-Mercury in the soil ranged from 0.02 to 98.8 mg/kg, and the individual PAHs ranged up to about 20 mg/kg.
+Samples collected in 2000 during Phase 2A of the Onondaga Lake RI in Basins 1 to 4 indicated that COCs associated with the dredged sediments include mercury and PAHs down to approximately 10 ft (3 m) below grade.
+Mercury in the soil ranged from 0.02 to 99 mg/kg, and the individual PAHs ranged up to about 20 mg/kg.
 The contaminated spoils were apparently covered with cleaner soils, largely isolating them from surface runoff and human contact, but not from rainwater infiltration and groundwater.
-A further discussion of the data collected in this area can be found in Chapter 5.
+A further discussion of the data collected in this area can be found in Chapter 5 of the RI.

 The dredged material disposal area has been naturally revegetated and there is little opportunity for overland surface runoff.
 However, groundwater transport to the lake is likely and installation of groundwater monitoring wells in the area will be necessary to evaluate this pathway.
 It is expected that additional investigations of this area, including groundwater sampling, will be performed as part of a separate site investigation.
-At this time, no quantitative estimate of loading of CPOIs from the dredge spoils area can be made.
+At this time, no quantitative estimate of loading of COCs from the dredge spoils area can be made.

-4.5 Honeywell In-Lake Waste Deposit Area
+G.5 Honeywell In-Lake Waste Deposit Area

-The materials that form the lake bottom in the southwestern corner of Onondaga Lake are comprised of a mixture of Honeywell waste materials, as well as lake sediments (see Chapter 1, Figure 1-3).
+The materials that form the lake bottom in the southwestern corner of Onondaga Lake are comprised of a mixture of Honeywell waste materials, as well as lake sediments (see Figure 2-1 of this BERA).
 In particular, a portion of the shoreline area is believed to consist almost entirely of Honeywell waste materials.
-The location of this deposit of wastes is adjacent to the shore in the area between the causeway and just east of the mouth of Harbor Brook (indicated as Area A of in-lake waste in Chapter 3, Figure 3-9 of this RI).
+The location of this deposit of wastes is adjacent to the shore in the area between the causeway and just east of the mouth of Harbor Brook (indicated as Area A of in-lake waste in Chapter 3, Figure 3-9 of the RI).
 As discussed below, these wastes are believed to have been disposed of by discharging a combination of cooling water, sanitary waste, Solvay waste, mercury wastes, and organic wastes into the lake (e.g., via the East Flume), where they settled out, forming a large delta.
 The large horizontal extent of the waste material is, in part, the result of the frequent relocation of the discharge point (e.g., the East Flume).
-The point of discharge appears to have been steadily moved from west to east (see Figure 3-9) as deposits built up around the discharge, restricting flow.
+The point of discharge appears to have been steadily moved from west to east (see Chapter 3, Figure 3-9 of the RI) as deposits built up around the discharge, restricting flow.
 Because of this history, it is believed that wastes from Honeywell were initially discharged directly to the lake, and then eventually through what became known as the East Flume.
-In subsequent discussions in this RI, these discharges will be referred to as having come "via the East Flume" regardless of the exact configuration of the flume over the years.

-4.5.1 History from Aerial Photographs
+G.5.1 History from Aerial Photographs

-The history of the discharge of the Solvay wastes through the East Flume is clearly seen in a series of aerial photographs (Figures 4-6 to 4-12).
+The history of the discharge of the Solvay wastes through the East Flume is clearly seen in a series of aerial photographs (Figures G-6 to G-12).